 The Nomination and Remuneration Committee shall meet as often as needed in order to fulfil its functions.
-Meetings will be scheduled at least twice a year.

 The advices and recommendations are taken by a majority of the votes if voting should be necessary.
 In case of equality of votes, the Chairman has the casting vote.